-American television host and comedian Jay Leno is one of the greatest collectors of automobiles.
-His garage houses over 180 cars and 160 motorcycles, which has kept increasing as he does not sell any of his vehicles.
+American television host and comedian Jay Leno is one of the greatest collectors of automobiles around.
+His garage houses over 180 cars and 160 motorcycles, a number which continually increases as he does not sell any of them (hence his being a collector).
 The Jay Leno’s Garage host has only been known to have sold one of his cars, a Tesla Model S, in about thirty years.
 The car was once responsible for his daily transit.
-In fact, when Jay auctioned off his Tesla, he took the new owners on an exclusive tour of his garage, showing off some of the many exotic automobiles he owned.
+In fact, when Jay auctioned off the car, he took the new owners on an exclusive tour of his garage, showing off some of the many exotic automobiles he owned.

-He has highly diverse collections, ranging from technologically advanced supercars to vintage American cars; all kept in his garage located in Burbank, California.
+He has highly diverse collections, ranging from technologically advanced supercars to vintage American cars, all of which are stored in his garage located in Burbank, California.
 Except for Ferraris, the list includes amazing cars like Rolls Royce, Bugatti, and McLaren.
-His issue with Ferraris was discussed in an episode of Jay Leno’s Garage, where he “never liked dealing with the dealers.”
+His issue with Ferraris was discussed in an episode of Jay Leno’s Garage, where he states he “never liked dealing with the dealers.”

 Jay Leno’s Worth

-Jay has revealed that at some point he had not touched the money he got from his time at NBC but survives on the revenue from his shows and his car-associated dealings.
+Jay has revealed that at some point he had not touched the money he got from his time at NBC as host of The Tonight Show, but survives on the revenue from his shows and his car-associated dealings.
 Despite the cost of the cars in his collection, it only accounts for a meager percentage of his net worth.
 According to the DuPont Registry, the rough estimate of his car collection is billed at $52 million as of July 2022.
 However, this figure seems a bit off because just 12 of his most expensive cars are worth above $40 million.

 Leno’s amazing collection of cars includes the following.